 This is the traditional "reunion dinner" starter.
 Lots of colorful fried noodles, carrot, pickle, some other vegetable strips, and lachs.
 Then the waitress pours all sorts of stuff on top, among others ginger, cinnamon, sesame seeds, chips, and soy sauce (I think)!
 Everyone at the table then has to grab their chopsticks and raise them as high as possible, then let everything drop back down, and continue to do so until it's mixed.
 A là:

-Whoever reaches the highest wins!
+the highest wins!

 And this dish was even 10 times better than it looked!